top of page

 Social anxiety is more than just feeling shy or a bit anxious in uncomfortable settings.
 It’s an overwhelming fear of being judged or rejected by others – to the point where avoidance of everyday social interactions is the norm.
 Of course, no one wants to be judged or made fun of by their peers or anyone else.
 But for people who have social anxiety, the fear of humiliation can prevent them from having a fulfilling life.

 One sign of social anxiety is that you can’t function properly at school.
-School requires near-constant social activity.
+The school requires near-constant social activity.
 There’s hallway banter, group projects, and class discussions.
 In fact, it’s hard to find a moment alone when you’re at school.
 If you have social anxiety, you may find it far too difficult to make friends, talk to new people, or speak up in class because you’re afraid of being judged and ridiculed.
 You may have the unpleasant feeling that you’re always being watched by everyone around you.

 Your fear of attending school may even keep you from going sometimes.
 Maybe you pretend to be sick or try to think of other ways to stay home.
-In general, school might feel like one big disastrous embarrassment waiting to happen.
+In general, a school might feel like one big disastrous embarrassment waiting to happen.

 Another sign you may have social anxiety is you avoid social settings and situations.
 Even if you want to make new friends, you may find yourself unable to work up the nerve to go to that party, attend the dance, or talk to your crush.